SCCapstone/Beacon/README.md

 Login authentication using firebase, reset password option, signup option, and linking between pages.

+## *Ionic View Testing*
+To easily test the app on a phone without running an emulator, download the Ionic View app provided by Ionic on the App Store or Google Play Store.
+Use the Public share code 72ee79b7.
+We have an sms function on 1a090745.

 ## Simulator testing
 To test in the iOS simulator, run: